 We have not declared or paid any cash or stock dividends on our common shares since our inception and do not anticipate declaring or paying any cash or stock dividends in the foreseeable future.
-Our subsidiaries are restricted from making distributions or dividend payments to us by the loan agreement, subject to certain exceptions.
+Our subsidiaries are restricted from making distributions or dividend payments to us by our existing commercial credit facilities, subject to certain exceptions.
 See Note 7 to the Financial Statements, included in Part II, Item 8, of this Annual Report on Form 10-K for further information.